-Black Homeownership Awareness Week
+Black Homeownership

 TAKE ACTION

-taking the first steps toward home ownership
+taking the first steps towards a 51% BLACK home ownership RATE

 The PRoblem